Horse Tranquilizer Effects On Humans: Understanding the Truth About Ketamine Treatment

 - Drinking 2 or more gallons of water over a few hours could be deadly

 - Eating 200 apple seeds in a sitting could kill you

 Ketamine was a breakthrough 20 years ago.
-Now, it’s a time-tested fact, well known in the international medical community as an advanced, robust weapon in the fight against depression and other conditions.² Calling it a horse tranquilizer, after all we’ve learned, is misleading and may stop suffering individuals from considering an alternative that may work when everything else fails.
+Now, it’s a time-tested fact, well known in the international medical community as an advanced, robust off-label weapon in the fight against depression and other conditions.² Calling it a horse tranquilizer, after all we’ve learned, is misleading and may stop suffering individuals from considering an alternative that may work when everything else fails.
 So if you wouldn’t mind, change the headline.

 - World Health Organization.
 (2016, March).
 Fact file on Ketamine.

 - Sanacora G, Frye MA, McDonald W, et al. A consensus statement on the use of ketamine in the treatment of mood disorders.
 JAMA Psychiatry.
 2017;74(4):399-405. doi:10.1001/ jamapsychiatry.2017.0080.